salahalsh/NeXus/README.md

 NeXus automatically constructs complex biological networks from diverse data sources, including information on genes, compounds, and their interactions.

 Advanced Network Metrics:
-The platform calculates a comprehensive suite of network metrics, including basic, centrality, and community-related measures, to provide deep insights into the structure and dynamics of the biological networks.
+The platform calculates a comprehensive suite of network metrics, including basic, centrality, and community-related measures, to provide deep insights into the structure and dynamics of biological networks.

 Enrichment Analysis:
 NeXus integrates advanced enrichment analysis capabilities, leveraging extensive databases of biological pathways and gene ontologies to uncover the significant associations between network elements and established functional processes.